Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Erg Chigaga, M'hamid

-The most remote luxury camp in Morocco, accessible only by 4x4 across 50km of open desert.
-Eight grand safari-style tents with four-poster beds, copper bathtubs, Persian rugs, and private outdoor showers.
-Solar-powered and eco-conscious, with a saltwater plunge pool and panoramic dune-top dining platform.
+The remotest luxury tier in Morocco, reached only by 4x4 across open desert.
+These camps typically feature grand safari-style tents with four-poster beds, copper or roll-top baths, Persian rugs, and private outdoor showers.
+Often solar-powered and eco-conscious, with a plunge pool and a dune-top dining platform under the stars.

-• Most remote luxury camp in all of Morocco
+• Among the most remote luxury camps in Morocco

 • Private 4x4 desert transfer included